learning-zone/javascript-basics/README.md

     } else {
         // No, register a service worker to control pages like us.
         // Note that it won't control this instance of this page, it only takes effect
-        // for pages in its scope loaded *after* it's installed. navigator.serviceWorker.register("service-worker.js")
+        // for pages in its scope loaded *after* It is installed. navigator.serviceWorker.register("service-worker.js")
             .then(function(registration) {
                 console.log("Service worker registered, scope: " + registration.scope);